botlabs-gg/yagpdb-docs-v2/content/docs/custom-commands/commands.md

 IDs cannot be changed by the user.

 The ID uniquely identifies a custom command, and is therefore used in a variety of contexts where one needs to supply a specific custom command.
-For instance, the `execCC` custom command function targets a specific CC ID, and some built-in commands like `customcommands` accept a CC ID as an argument.
+For instance, the `execCC` custom command function targets a specific CC ID, and some built-in commands like `/customcommands list` accept a CC ID as an argument.

 Within a command response, the ID may be retrieved using the `{{ .CCID }}` template.